Industrial Manipulators: Pneumatic vs Electric vs Vacuum

 - Central Processing Unit (CPU)

-- Force sensors integrated into the handle
+- Force sensor integrated into the handle

 This technology is particularly suitable for: